Laws to End Child Marriage

 DANGERS OF CHILD MARRIAGE

-Currently four states are considering legislation to end child marriage.
-Click on each state below to learn more about child marriage there, including the current laws on child marriage, the number of children married recently (if available) and the status of legislation to end child marriage.
-States represented in gray are currently considering legislation to end child marriage, and states represented in red already passed such legislation.
+To date, four states have introduced legislation to end child marriage.
+Read more on this timeline, or click on each state below to learn more about child marriage there, including the current laws on child marriage and the status of legislation to end child marriage.
+States represented in gray have begun considering legislation to end child marriage, and states represented in red already passed some legislation.